jfct001/jfct001.github.io/_pages/about.md

 News
 ======
+- **[2025-03-11]** I am honored to guest editor a special issue ["Enhancing Flexibility and Security in Net-Zero Integrated Energy Systems Through Emerging Technologies"](https://www.mdpi.com/journal/electricity/special_issues/1R828TOH79) in *Electricity*.
+You are welcome to submit!
+- **[2025-03-10]** Our paper "Capacity configuration of hybrid energy storage system for ocean renewables", was published by *Journal of Energy Storage*.
+- **[2025-03-05]** Our paper "External Vulnerability Assessment of Power System under Attack Based on Attack-Defense Game", was published by *IEEE Transactions on Power Systems*.
+- **[2025-03-05]** Our book "Local Energy Markets: Paving the Path Toward the Low-Carbon Digital Power Distribution System", was published by *Springer Nature Singapore*.
+- **[2025-02-25]** Our paper "A learning‐based energy management strategy for hybrid energy storage systems with compressed air and solid oxide fuel cells", was published by *IET Renewable Power Generation *.
+- **[2025-02-25]** Our paper "An integrated industrial PV panel cleaning recommendation system for optimal dust removal", was published by *Applied Energy*.
+- **[2025-02-12]** Our paper "Multi-period operation of integrated electricity and gas systems with hydrogen blending considering gas composition dynamics", was published by *Applied Energy*.
+- **[2025-02-12]** Our paper "Distributed flexible resource regulation strategy for residential communities based on deep reinforcement learning", was published by *IET Generation, Transmission & Distribution *.
-- **[2023-08-05]** I am honored to guest editor a special issue ["Electric Vehicles Smart Charging: Strategies, Technologies, and Challenges"](https://www.mdpi.com/topics/8H1IIK3U00) in *MDPI Journal Joint Topics*.
+- **[2024-08-05]** I am honored to guest editor a special issue ["Electric Vehicles Smart Charging: Strategies, Technologies, and Challenges"](https://www.mdpi.com/topics/8H1IIK3U00) in *MDPI Journal Joint Topics*.
 You are welcome to submit!
 - **[2024-07-01]** I am honored to be invited for a Keynote presentation titled *Learning-assisted Management and Pricing Methods for Demand Side Resources and Energy Critical Infrastructure* in [AI for Critical Infrastructure @ IJCAI-24](https://sites.google.com/view/aiforci-ijcai24/home/program).
 - **[2024-05-21]** Our paper "Battery calendar degradation trajectory prediction: Data-driven implementation and knowledge inspiration", was published by *Energy*.
 - **[2023-12-22]** I am honored and humble to be awarded as *Young Elite Scientists Sponsorship Program* by Jiangsu Association for Science and Technology.